chengHWang/CSC258_Fall2018/ReadMe.md

 10_5
 This dir contains all the codes for labs and project of CSC258.
-And this read me is used to check if this git repo. is working or not.
+And this read me is used to check if this git repo. works or not.

 11_17
 All the labs are over, project is coming in the next 3 weeks.